S-07896

 Enforcement Authority

-The New York Department of Health enforces provisions under the Public Health Law (§ 4905-a), and the New York Department of Financial Services enforces provisions under the Insurance Law (§ 4905-a).
+The New York Department of Health enforces provisions applicable to utilization review agents under the Public Health Law (§ 4905-a PHL).
+The New York Department of Financial Services (or applicable insurance regulatory department) enforces provisions applicable to disability insurers under the Insurance Law (§ 4905-a Ins.
+Law).
 Both departments are granted inspection and audit authority over AI tools used in utilization review.
-Enforcement is agency-initiated through audit and compliance review.
-No private right of action is created by the statute.
+The bill does not create a private right of action.
+Enforcement is agency-initiated through existing regulatory compliance and audit mechanisms.

 Penalties

-The bill does not specify penalties, damages, or monetary remedies.
-Enforcement remedies would derive from existing regulatory authority of the Department of Health and Department of Financial Services under the Public Health Law and Insurance Law, respectively.
+The bill does not specify monetary penalties, civil penalties, statutory damages, or any private remedy.
+Remedies would flow from existing enforcement authorities of the Department of Health and the Department of Financial Services under their respective regulatory frameworks for utilization review agents and disability insurers.

 Who Is Covered